argonne-lcf/AIaccelerators-SC22-tutorial/README.md

 ## BERT-Large on AI Accelerators
 Bidirectional Encoder Representations from Transformers (BERT) is a transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
-Here are instructions to running it on AI testbeds -
+Here are instructions to running it on AI testbeds:

 + [Cerebras](./cerebras/readme.md)
 + [Sambanova](./sambanova/readme.md)